quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-task.md

 ## Disabled Days

-The next 4 days after the current day have been disabled with the `disabled-days` property.
+The example anchors its date to a visible month and disables a short run of visible days with the `disabled-days` property.

 The first example uses an array of dates to disable each specific date.